List of Formula E ePrix

 The following is a complete list of Formula E ePrix which have been a part of the FIA Formula E Championship since its inception in 2014.

-As of the 2025 London ePrix, 148 ePrix have been held.
+As of the 2026 London ePrix, 165 ePrix have been held.

-The term ePrix is derived from the single-seater tradition of the Grand Prix, while changing the term to represent its nature of using only electric powered cars. ePrix are held almost exclusively on city centered street courses, with some exceptions being held on permanent race tracks instead of the usual street course, and Berlin ePrix, which is raced in an existing space at the Berlin Tempelhof Airport, featuring wide long sweeping turns and a track made up of 100% concrete.
-Courses vary in length from 2 to 3.5 km, often resulting in smaller versions of notable venues to ensure traditional track length; examples include the Autódromo Hermanos Rodríguez and the Shanghai International Circuit. ePrix generally have a race distance between 80 and 100 km.
+The term ePrix is derived from the single-seater tradition of the Grand Prix, while changing the term to represent its nature of using only electric powered cars.
+In Gen1 and Gen2 eras, ePrix were held almost exclusively on city centered street courses, with some exceptions being held on permanent race tracks instead of the usual street course; examples include the Autódromo Hermanos Rodríguez and Circuit Ricardo Tormo.
+The Berlin ePrix are raced in an existing space at the Berlin Tempelhof Airport, featuring wide long sweeping turns and a track made up of 100% concrete.
+The Excel London Circuit was the only track that runs both indoor and outdoor.
+Courses vary in length from 1.860 to 3.934 km.

+Since the inception of Formula E Gen3, the championship has shifted from street circuits to more permanent tracks, often resulting in smaller versions of notable venues to ensure traditional track length; examples include the Portland International Raceway and the Shanghai International Circuit. ePrix generally have a race distance between 80 and 100 km.
+Since 2022, the Circuit de Monaco has been the only track in Formula E that uses the same layout as a Formula One Grand Prix.

 Active and past races

-The information below is correct as of the 2025 London ePrix.
+The information below is correct as of the 2026 London ePrix.